ccheng11/BBK_AdvQ/Week 4/Week 4 Survey Part 1.md

 There are 2,231 observations on the following 9 variables:

-  - `id` -- household ID number.
+ - `id` -- a unique identifier for each response.
-  - `province` -- a factor with (alphabetical) levels, including AB, BC, MB, NB, NL, NS, ON, PE, QC, SK (each of these refers to a Canadian province); the sample was "stratified" by province.
+ - `province` -- a factor with (alphabetical) levels, including AB, BC, MB, NB, NL, NS, ON, PE, QC, SK (each of these refers to a Canadian province).
+The sample was "stratified" by province.
  - `population` -- population of the respondent's province (number of people over age 17).
  - `weight` -- weight sample to size of population, taking into account unequal sampling probabilities by province and household size.
  - `abortion` -- attitude toward abortion, a factor with levels `No` and `Yes`; answer to the question "Should abortion be banned?"
  - `gender` -- a factor with two levels `Female` and `Male`.
  - `importance` -- importance of religion, a factor with (alphabetical) levels including `not`, `notvery`, `somewhat`, `very`; answer to the question, "In your life, would you say that religion is very important, somewhat important, not very important, or not important at all?"
  - `education` -- a factor with (alphabetical) levels including `bachelors` (Bachelors degree), `college` (community college or technical school), `higher` (graduate degree), HS (high-school graduate), `lessHS` (less than high-school graduate), `somePS` (some post-secondary).
  - `urban` -- place of residence, a factor with levels rural, urban.

 > *Question: What is the unit of observation?*